bitmonky/PeerTree/README.md

 https://www.bitmonky.com/whzon/bitMiner/webConsole.php?git=git

-If you would like to support the projet financially concider purchasing some coin from the <a href='/whzon/wzApp.php?furl=https://www.bitmonky.com/whzon/gold/mrkViewGJEX.php'>GJEX</a> market place on bitmonky.com
+If you would like to support the projet financially consider purchasing some coins from the <a href='/whzon/wzApp.php?furl=https://www.bitmonky.com/whzon/gold/mrkViewGJEX.php'>GJEX</a> market place on bitmonky.com